MobilePayDev/MobilePay-Subscriptions/docs/index.md

 - Read the FAQ's for Subscriptions <a href="https://developer.mobilepay.dk/faq/subscriptions">here</a>
 - Billing your customers with MobilePay Subscriptions is easy using our [API](https://developer.mobilepay.dk/product).

+Once you sign-up you'll receive a welcome email containing everything you need to  get going right away.
+While we encourage you to start exploring our API right away, we highly recommend getting in touch with us at developer@mobilepay.dk before you go too far down your integration path.
+MobilePay has dedicated technical resources available to help you plan and build the right integration, avoid pitfalls, and get live as quickly as possible.

 ## <a name="general-notes_authentication"></a>Authentication

 ### <a name="openid-connect"></a>OpenID Connect